Back to Glossary

 What is creditworthiness assessment with alternative data?

-Alternative creditworthiness assessment relies on non-traditional data like online behavior, device use, and digital activity.
+Alternative creditworthiness assessment relies on non-traditional data like online behavior, device use, etc. Altogether, such digital footprint assessment gives lenders a clearer picture of an applicant’s real financial habits.

 Final thoughts on what is creditworthy